bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/5th-tdd-iteration/readme.md

         1. **Create Jetty HTTPS Properties** --> Converts the Jinja2 **jetty-https.xml.j2**
            to a new **jetty-https.xml** file and overwrites the default jetty https configuration.
-           NOTE: If you change the Nexus software included in this Ansible role, you might have to change the **nexus_jetty_config_dir** variable value to where the Jetty configuration exists.
+           NOTE: If you change the Nexus software included in this ansible role, you might have to change the **nexus_jetty_config_dir** variable value to where the Jetty configuration exists.